icse22data/icse22data/README.md

 # ICSE Submission #2645

+## Data Analysis
+The Jupyter notebook generate all tables and figures.

 ## Data
 All the data is available in the FuzzBench Reports and will be automatically downloaded.
  * 20 trials of 23 hours with 15 programs and 10 fuzzers.